Coronavirus and Direct Payment arrangements

-You are currently receiving a direct payment to meet your assessed social care needs.
-As part of the recent response to COVID-19, Edinburgh Health and Social Care Partnership have recognised that you may be having difficulties meeting your assessed needs within your normal arrangements.
-For example, if you or your Personal Assistant (PA) need to self-isolate or if you are having any difficulties accessing agency support.
+If you are currently receiving a direct payment to meet your assessed social care needs, as part of the recent response to COVID-19, we recognise that you may be having difficulties meeting your assessed needs within your normal arrangements.

 The Social Care (Self-directed Support) (Scotland) Act 2013 allows for local authorities to grant permission for DP recipients to employ family members in a range of circumstances, including when there is a lack of alternative providers, or when there is an emergency or short-term necessity for the support.
-Under the current circumstances and the recent announcement regarding 3 week restrictions, we would agree that employment of a family member may be the only viable option currently available to you.
+Under the current circumstances and the announcements regarding tiered restrictions, we would agree that employment of a family member may be the only viable option currently available to you.

 We recognise that alternative arrangements will need to be flexible.
 They will be agreed on a temporary, short term basis, in order to ensure that your care needs are being met.
 As the DP recipient you will still be responsible for ensuring that all spend is appropriate, that it meets your assessed needs and that you have evidence to support this, for example, with receipts.

 We have been in touch with Lothian Centre for Inclusive Living (LCiL) about what other flexible arrangements might be helpful and include the following scenarios to help you make a decision about how best to ensure your assessed needs continue to be met.